Fraud and Compliance

 The Bizarre and Bogus Expense Claims Our Auditing Team Have Stopped

 Every expense approver has raised an eyebrow at expense claims that don’t seem quite right.
 From fictitious trips and inflated costs to duplicated receipts and claims made for former employees, we have heard all the best stories.
-While some claims may be laugh out loud funny, the business outcomes might not be.
+While some claims may be laugh-out-loud funny, the business outcomes might not be.

 Before we look at how to prevent money slipping through the cracks, with the help of an intelligent spend management platform, let’s look at some of the more unusual expense claims we’ve encountered.